-A Truth In Aging 5 Best Serum with Growth Factors
+A Truth In Aging Five Best Serum with Growth Factors

-AQ Active Serum for face and neck.
-This concentrated blend (over 40%) of the same growth factor proteins found in healthy, young skin plus antioxidant vitamins stimulates collagen production (essential for firm skin).
-AQ claims they activate the skin's natural regeneration capabilities, and fight free radical damage that causes premature aging.
+AQ Active Serum is for the face and neck and contains a concentrated blend (over 40%) of the same growth factor proteins found in healthy, young skin plus antioxidant vitamins stimulates collagen production (essential for firm skin).
+AQ claims that these proteins activate the skin's natural regeneration capabilities, and fight free radical damage that causes premature aging.
 The GF-technology stimulates skin cells to repair damage that has accumulated over the years, such as sun/age spots and wrinkles, with the efficiency of young, healthy skin cells.

 Gently press the pump no more than halfway to dispense onto clean fingers.
 Lightly spread over clean skin on the entire face, neck, and chest areas.

 TIA Review by Marta:

 AQ Serum is up there with the greats - at least the ones that qualified for my Five Best anti-aging serums of 2011.
 There is no doubt that when I update the list later this year, AQ will be amongst them.

 When Kristen did my makeup for the last few videos, she said "whatever you are doing to your skin, keep doing it."
 Mostly what I was doing was AQ - mornings only.
 I find that as long as I add in three or four nights a week Your Best Face Control and Skin Nutrition's Night Cream, I don't need to layer a moisturizer over the AQ serum.